Crypto industry super PAC is 33-2 in primaries, with $100 million for House, Senate races

 In the House, Rep. Elisa Slotkin, D-Mich., who is running for an open Senate seat, voted both for overturning the SEC guidance and another bill to set up a market structure for digital assets.

-An annual survey released in May by the Federal Reserve found that around 7% of Americans have either owned or used crypto in the past year, or roughly 18 million adults.
-That figure is five percentage points lower than the same survey reported in 2021.
+An annual survey released in May by the Federal Reserve found that around 7%, or roughly 18 million American adults, have either owned or used crypto in the past year.
+That figure is 5 percentage points lower than the same survey reported in 2021.

-Issues like the economy, immigration and abortion impact more people, on an order of magnitude, than crypto does.
-Indeed, the relatively small pool of crypto users is something the industry's political ad makers appear to be cognizant about.
+Issues such as the economy, immigration and abortion affect more people, on an order of magnitude, than crypto does.
+Indeed, the relatively small pool of crypto users is something the industry's political ad makers appear to be cognizant of.

 Ads funded by Fairshake deliver messages that are typically less about a candidates' support for or opposition to crypto, and more about broader issues that resound with voters, such as fairness and integrity.

-During the California primary season, a Fairshake ad targeted Rep. Katie Porter, D-Calif., as a "fake" and sought to tie her to a corrupt company.
+During the California primary season, a Fairshake ad targeted Rep. Katie Porter, D-Calif., who was running for an open Senate seat, as a "fake" and sought to tie her to a corrupt company.
 Fairshake spent $9.7 million on the race.

 Porter ultimately lost to Rep. Adam Schiff, D-Calif., who is widely considered to be friendlier to crypto than Porter.